 Prof. Lei Wang, Dalian University of Technology, email: email@example.com.

-Prof. Xiaohua Xu, EECS Department, University of Toledo, email: firstname.lastname@example.org.
+Prof. Xiaohua Xu, Kennesaw State University, email: firstname.lastname@example.org.

 Prof. Huaqiang Yuan, Dongguan University of Technology, email: email@example.com.